Improving Adversarial Robustness of Zero-Shot CLIP with Confidence-Aware Weighting: Methodology

 \subsection{Method}

 Building on previous studies~\citep{mao2022understanding, wang2024pre, yu2024text}, we aim to preserve the generalizable and robust features learned by the pre-trained CLIP model during fine-tuning with a new loss function.
 As illustrated in Figure~\ref{fig:schema}, we use both the original and target image encoders to retain prior knowledge while improving robustness.
 Although the TeCoA method~\citep{mao2022understanding} introduces a contrastive loss using adversarial examples with text supervision, it remains insufficient for jointly improving clean and robust accuracy.
 To address this limitation, we propose two additional loss terms that enhance robustness while maintaining generalization to unseen tasks. \paragraph{Confidence-Aware Term} We propose Confidence-Aware loss that focuses on challenging samples by emphasizing hard adversarial examples, i.e., those where the model is less confident in the correct class, while down-weighting easier ones.
 In contrast to prior methods that treat all samples equally in the loss function, our approach explicitly targets the inherent weaknesses in adversarial training by assigning more weight to samples that are more easily fooled by adversaries.
 This idea is inspired by the ARoW method~\citep{yang2023improving}, which prioritizes vulnerable samples to enhance adversarial robustness.
-However, our formulation significantly differs in both design and scope, as it is tailored to the unique challenges of vision-language models and zero-shot generalization.
+However, our formulation differs in both design and scope, as it is tailored to the unique challenges of vision-language models and zero-shot generalization.
+Rather than introducing a new instance-reweighting principle, our goal is to investigate how confidence-aware weighting can be adapted to preserve zero-shot transferability and adversarial robustness in VLMs.
 Specifically, we define a KL-based alignment between the frozen CLIP model’s predictions on clean images, \( P^{\text{clean}} \), and the fine-tuned model’s predictions on adversarial images, \( P^{\text{adv}} \).
 This alignment allows the model to retain semantic knowledge from pre-training while learning to handle difficult adversarial examples.
-Unlike ARoW, which uses the reverse KL divergence ($\text{KL}(P^\text{clean} \| P^\text{adv})$), we place the adversarial distribution as the first argument, i.e., $\text{KL}(P^{\text{adv}} \| P^{\text{clean}})$, which showed better results in our experiments.
+Unlike ARoW, which uses the reverse KL divergence ($\text{KL}(P^\text{clean} \| P^\text{adv})$), we place the adversarial distribution as the first argument, i.e., $\text{KL}(P^{\text{adv}} \| P^{\text{clean}})$.
 The distributions \( P^{\text{adv}} \) and \( P^{\text{clean}} \) are defined as: